sourcegraph/sourcegraph-public-snapshot/doc/admin/monitoring_and_tracing.md

 ```

 If you're using the [Kubernetes cluster deployment option](https://github.com/sourcegraph/deploy-sourcegraph),
-you can run Grafana directly using kubectl port-forwarding
+you can access Grafana directly using Kubernetes port forwarding to your local machine:

 ```shell script
 kubectl port-forward svc/grafana 3370:30070